Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 ***Xiù Chang***

-Julian prepared for his “business trips” the same way every time.
+Julian prepared for his "business trips" the same way every time.
 He wanted good food, lots of snuggle time, a good workout, and some vague assurances that all the chores were done and there was no possible heavy labor or whatever that needed doing, and…

 Basically, he wanted to be sure there was no more Helpful he could do before it was time to go.

 On the one hand it was endearing.
 On the other hand, it was a good thing neither Xiù nor Allison were afraid to stick up for themselves and remind him that they were *perfectly* competent themselves, thank you.

-“No, get out of there!” she swatted his backside to shoo him away from the laundry room.
-“We have a *system.”*
+"No, get out of there!" she swatted his backside to shoo him away from the laundry room.
+"We have a *system."*

-“I need my—”
+"I need my—"

-*“Out.”*
+*"Out."*

-“Yes ma’am.”
+"Yes ma’am."

 Xiù gave him a tiptoe smooch.
-“I’m waterproofing your winter trekking pants, they’ll be ready in an hour,” she explained.
-“Just *chill out.* Sit and play with the boys for a bit!”
+"I’m waterproofing your winter trekking pants, they’ll be ready in an hour," she explained.
+"Just *chill out.* Sit and play with the boys for a bit!"

-“Tried.”
+"Tried."
 Julian glanced toward the living room where Tristan and Ramsey were playing a videogame.
-“That game’s kinda complex for me.”
+"That game’s kinda complex for me."

-“Well, sit and let them explain it then. *I’m* fine.”
+"Well, sit and let them explain it then. *I’m* fine."

 Julian grumbled a bit, but thumped his way over and wrapped himself around the boys, doing his level best to understand what the hell they were doing.
 The visual was very much a big neanderthal trying to understand pokemon.
 He…*really* wasn’t a gamer.